Toronto Police Headquarters: Architecture

-Completed in 1988 by Toronto firms Shore Tilbe Henschel Irwin & Peters and Mathers & Haldenby, the twelve floor, 50m tall building is an example of Postmodern architecture.
+Completed in 1988 by Toronto firms Shore Tilbe Henschel Irwin & Peters and Mathers & Haldenby, the twelve floor, 50m tall (164 ft.) building is an example of Postmodern architecture.
 It was built to replace the older and smaller office on Jarvis Street.

 The building is composed of a series of glass block and pink granite cubes, which step back as they rise along College and Grenville streets.
 An octagonal twelve-storey tower meets the southeast corner of Bay and Grenville streets.
 Natural light pours into the central area of the building through a ten-storey high atrium.
 A domed roof crowns the elevator lobby atop the terraced structure.

 Street officer nicknames for the structure can vary, depending on the individual officer's opinion of headquarters as an institution: "the Pink Palace" and "the Pink Whorehouse" are two examples.

-A fully stocked bar has been located on the 4th floor since 1988.
+A fully stocked bar, the Executive Officers Lounge has been located on the 4th floor since 1988.
+Since 1989, it has been licensed by the Alcohol and Gaming Commission of Ontario.
 It is operated by the Toronto Police Senior Officers' Association, and access to the bar is limited to senior officers – those ranked inspector or above.
+In October 2022, the superintendent in charge of the Toronto Police Service's disciplinary tribunal pleaded guilty to driving with a blood alcohol content above the legal limit in January of that year after leaving the lounge.
+In June 2023, the Toronto Police Service announced that the bar's license would not be renewed and that it would be closed.